scala-steward-org/scala-steward/docs/repo-specific-configuration.md

    * `prefix`: is matched against the beginning of the version
    * `suffix`: is matched against the end of the version
    * `exact`: is matched against the whole version
+   * `contains`: is matched against substrings in the version

 ```properties
 version = "1.1."